- A.I. Is a Crapshoot:

-- Arms Dealer: He manufactures weapons he can sell.
+- Arms Dealer: As CEO of MARS, he manufactures weapons he can sell.

 - Bling of War: It started with the disco amulet.
-When he starts the Iron Grenadier, he gets a new suit with a gold mask.
+When he starts the Iron Grenadiers, he gets a new suit with a gold mask.
 And then there's Pimp Daddy Destro...

 - Buried Alive: Along with Cobra Commander in the Pit, where they would've suffocated and/or drowned had they not found a Drill Tank Escape Pod.